Destination

 Taxis & Ride-Sharing

-Taxis are easy to find but can be pricey—especially in peak season.
+Easy to find but can be pricey in peak season.
 Always agree on a price or ensure the meter is on.
-Apps like CarGo (Montenegro’s Uber alternative) are available in some areas.
+CarGo (Montenegro’s Uber alternative) is available in some areas.

 Boat Taxis & Tours